-This program was initiated in [11] and pursued, in particular, in [12]-[35].
-For an exposition of some of these ideas we refer to the monograph [16]; cf. also the survey paper [58].
+This program was initiated in [11] and pursued, in particular, in [12]-[35]; for an exposition of some of these ideas we refer to the monograph [16].
 We shall restrict ourselves here to the ordinary differential case.
 For the partial differential case we refer to [20, 21, 22, 7].
 Throughout these notes we assume familiarity with the basic concepts of algebraic geometry and differential geometry; some of the standard material is being reviewed, however, for the sake of introducing notation, and "setting the stage".
 The notes are organized as follows.
 The first section presents some classical background, the main concepts of the theory, a discussion of the main motivations, and a comparison with other theories.
 The second section presents a sample of the main results.
 The third section presents a list of open problems.